ninjaframework/ninja/ninja-core/src/site/markdown/documentation/html_templating/advanced_topics.md

 &lt;html&gt;
 </pre>

-flash content in the view
+Flash content in the view
 -------------------------

 The flash scope of the application is important.
-It helps to maintain a little bit of state between requests even on a restful architecture.
+It helps to maintain a little bit of state between requests even on a RESTful architecture.

 Rendering the flash error and success messages is straight forward.